thaisalesz/thaisalesz/README.md

 ### Hi there! 😊

-I'm Thaís and I am a Front-End developer currently enrolled in the Kenzie Academy Brasil fullstack developer bootcamp.
+I'm Thaís and I am a Fullstack developer currently enrolled in the Kenzie Academy Brasil fullstack developer bootcamp.

 I like to read science fiction and play with my cat Banguela 🐈‍⬛